 Heat your oven to 350 degrees before you start.
 Next, finely chop or process the liver until it’s nearly ground, then mix in the eggs and flour (either in the processor or by hand).
 Line a baking sheet with parchment paper for the mixture to be spread into.
 Now — just like a cake — bake this concoction for 15 minutes, let it cool, then cut it into bite-sized pieces and store in the fridge until you’re ready to reward your pup.

-All you really need to do is scramble eggs on the stovetop like you normally would, though without any seasonings, spices, or oils.
-Not only are these unhealthy for pups, but they’re also not necessarily safe.
+All you really need to do is scramble the eggs on the stovetop like you normally would, though without any seasonings, spices, or oils.
+Not only are these addins unhealthy for pups, but they’re also not necessarily safe.
 Once they’ve cooled, your dog will love small bites of scrambled egg — and you can easily store the rest for later.

 As long as you’re diligent about keeping your dog’s blood glucose levels in check, the majority of low-fat and low-sugar treats can be awesome rewards for a job well done.
 Veterinarians are also chock-full of ideas for managing your dog’s diet — whether or not they have diabetes — so they can be a great resource as well.
 What kind of snacks do your diabetic dogs enjoy?